 Acutely elevated tryptase concentrations in a person with symptoms of anaphylaxis indicate it as the likely diagnosis.
 A baseline sample for comparison is always required.

-Persistently elevated tryptase concentrations in a person with symptoms of mast cell activation suggest that the person has mastocytosis.
+Persistently elevated tryptase concentrations in a person with symptoms of mast cell activation suggest that the person may have mastocytosis.
 Additional testing is required to confirm this diagnosis.
 Tryptase concentrations are thought to correlate with mast cell "burden" (quantity) in those with systemic mastocytosis.

 Is there anything else I should know?